Rivaldhy1/Rivaldhy1/README.md

 ## Hi 👋

-I'm Rivaldhy Rizki Akbar, a Front-End Developer
+I'm Rivaldhy Rizki Akbar

-- 🎮 I like to explore Game Dev as my hobby
+- I like to explore Game Dev as my hobby

 <br />